5: Combat

 Because the range of possibilities for each type of action hero is so wide, it's up to the players to agree on whether a specific Feat is appropriate to a given Cliché, what the effects of success will be, and what will be the consequences of failure.

-The effects of failed Feats will depend on the seriousness of the battle and the attitudes of the players, but a good general guideline is that the more stupendous the Feat attempted, the more dire the effects if it fails.
+The effects of failed Feats will depend on the seriousness of the battle and the attitudes of the players.
+A good general guideline is that the more stupendous the Feat attempted, the more dire the effects if it fails.
 A Hero failing an attempt to eat a dozen doughnuts in a single turn might suffer the effects of upset stomach.
-Choking to death might be a more realistic result, but it'd be a little severe compared to the relatively uninspiring Feat.
+Choking to death might be a more realistic result, but it'd seem severe compared to the relatively uninspiring Feat.
 A Hero failing to lift an automobile over his head, on the other hand, would be subject to much stronger consequences on failure: he might get it into the air but then drop it on himself, or he might strain so hard to lift it that he rips his own arms off.
-It's often best to start by imagining what would happen to Homer Simpson, Wile E. Coyote, or the Three Stooges if they were to make similar attempts.
+If all else fails, imagine what would happen to Homer Simpson, Wile E. Coyote, or the Three Stooges if they were to make similar attempts.

-Heroic Clichés are based on Action Heroes, not Word Heroes - Heroic Feats must always be based on Actions rather than words.
-If a Hero wants to inspire his allies, he does it by leading a Charge, not by making pretty speeches about it while sipping tea in the rear guard.
+Heroic Clichés are based on Action Heroes, not Word Heroes.
+Heroic Feats must always be based on actions rather than words.
+If a Hero wants to inspire his allies, he does it by leading a Charge, not by delivering pretty soliloquies about the nobility of Charges while sipping tea in the safety of the rear guard.

 In addition to not being Word Heroes, Action Heroes are also not Inaction Heroes.
 They ESPECIALLY can't use Feats to inspire others to withdraw from combat safely, negotiate more diplomatically, or surrender more sweetly.
 They exist to increase action, not diminish it.